kjac/FormEditor/Tutorials/RatingsPartTwo.md

 A custom field can be [created](../Docs/extend_field.md) in two ways: The simple and the advanced.
 In the following we'll go through both ways.
 As we do, keep in mind that we're rendering for synchronous form postback, as this will be reflected in the partial views.

 ## The simple way (a.k.a.
 Visual Studio not required)
 All fields have a *type*, which is key to how Form Editor works with the different fields.
 Our custom field will have the type *my.rating.simple*.
+As we move through the implementation of the field, notice how we use the field type for naming the field assets.

 ### Step 1: Register the field
 Start by registering the field in `FormEditor.config`.
 It needs to support multiple field values and field value statistics, both of which the *fixedValues* option will give us: